katzueno/simple-php-redirect/README.md

 This simple PHP script shows very simple message that domain has changed for set amount of seconds, then redirected to the new domain.

+It is also render 301 status code.
+So Google will know your page was moved, too.

 It will fetch the current request URL, and redirect to the new domain with exact same URI.

 https://github.com/katzueno/simple-php-redirect